PiotrIw/django-bootstrap-pagination/README.md

-# Project No Longer Maintained
+# Project No Longer Maintained - forked and updated for django 3.2 compatibility

 This project lived a long and useful life, but it's been inactive for quite some time and I believe its relevancy has faded.